Top euro policymakers at odds over Greek debt fix

 "But it is essential that the principal not be touched.
 There is a strict unanimity on this within the euro zone."

-Rehn's comment contradicted ECB Governing Council member Luc Coene, who was quoted by a Belgian daily as saying that a partial writedown of Greek debt was likely to happen eventually.
+Rehn's comment contradicted European Central Bank Governing Council member Luc Coene, who was quoted by a Belgian daily as saying that a partial writedown of Greek debt was likely to happen eventually.

 De Standaard said Coene made the comments in a debate with students at Ghent University on Wednesday.
-He was also quoted as saying Spain should urgently seek a bailout.

-Asked whether the Belgian central bank chief had been reflecting a growing view in the ECB that an official sector "haircut" on Greek debt was inevitable or speaking for himself, a senior ECB source said Coene had expressed his personal view.
+It did not publish a full quotation of his remark.

-Greece's total debt is forecast to rise to 190 percent of gross domestic product next year and seems highly unlikely to fall back to 120 percent of GDP by 2020, the level the IMF has said is the maximum sustainable in the long term.
+Greece's total debt is forecast to rise to 190 percent of gross domestic product next year, meaning it is highly unlikely to fall back to 120 percent of GDP by 2020, the level the IMF has said is the maximum sustainable in the long term.

 Banks, insurers and other private investors holding about 206 billion euros of Greek bonds took a savage "haircut" on the nominal value of their securities earlier this year.